USDA Home Loan Pros and Cons

 The mortgage rate on a USDA home loan is typically lower than the interest rate for most low or no down payment programs.
 The interest rate for a USDA mortgage is lower because the loan is insured by the USDA and borrowers are required to pay upfront and ongoing USDA mortgage insurance fees, which are also called guarantee fees.
 The USDA backing and insurance essentially guarantee that the lender will recover the full amount of the loan in event the borrower defaults on the mortgage.
 The lower mortgage rate on an USDA loan reduces your monthly mortgage payment and potentially saves you thousands of dollars in total interest expense over the life of the loan.
-Borrowers should shop lenders to find the USDA mortgage with the lowest interest rate and fees.

 Monthly Housing Payments

 - Loan Type